- 6.1 Capture, understand, and analyze BSS discovery and joining frame exchanges

 access)

-- 802.11u help STA on cell networks discover a Wi-Fi before joining
+- 802.11u help STA on cell networks discover a Wi-Fi before joining- Roaming partners

 - Venue name